5 Things to Consider Before Moving to Full-Color Digital Printing

 If recent trends are any indicator, high-volume statement mailers will soon consider moving from black-ink on white-paper customer documents to those that incorporate inkjet digital color.
 Studies suggest that the business advantages, including greater engagement, response rates, and loyalty, might be too good to ignore.
-There are many benefits of inkjet digital color printing, but there are five things to consider before making the leap to color.
+There are many benefits of digital color printing, but there are five things to consider before moving to color.

-But any organization contemplating the transition to inkjet printing will want to first understand the issues and options before either purchasing multi-million-dollar inkjet printers color or outsourcing production to a provider who’s already invested in one.
+But any organization contemplating the transition to inkjet printing will want to first understand the issues and options before either purchasing multi-million-dollar digital color printers or outsourcing production to a provider who’s already invested in one.

 #1: Why is Document Design Important?

 Thanks to marketers’ vigorous pursuit of personalization, today’s consumers expect high-production value from any form of communication they receive–from websites and direct mail to email and account statements.
 Marketers call this the expectation of ‘relevance.’

 This makes relevant document design a kind of ‘behind-the-scenes’ strategy.
 Companies can utilize this new technology to support several business initiatives.
 This includes brand building, cross-selling, and customer education.
 Design best practices can even improve cash flow by helping to stimulate faster, more reliable payments.
 Techniques employed these days include simplifying navigation and layout and using color to highlight messages.
 You can also highlight account balance, and payment date or amount due.